bbachhal/bbachhal.github.io/projects/rss/rss.md

 ***find the full lab report <a href="https://rss2023-9.github.io/website/#lab5" target="_blank">here</a>.***

-I was responsible for the electromechanical design and wiring architecture of the F1Tenth Autonomous Race Car, focusing on reliable power distribution, signal integrity, and serviceable hardware integration.
-This included planning and implementing the physical layout of motors, motor controllers, computer hardware, sensors, and power electronics within a constrained chassis.
+I was responsible for designing and implementing the electromechanical design and wiring architecture for an autonomous race car, selecting and integrating compute, sensing, power, and actuation components with a focus on reliability, serviceability, and real-world performence.

 <img src="motion_model.png"/>